 As all such regimes blocking access to news and media sources not controlled by themselves becomes extremely important.
 In earlier, simpler times this was relatively straight forward, the global phenomenon that is the internet has made this much more difficult.
 Russia has a history of heavily censoring information available online, during the Ukrainian invasion this has increased markedly.

-International News Outlet Intends to Combat Censorship, Making its World page accessible to all
+International News Outlet Intends to Combat Censorship, BBC Dark Web page accessible to all

 Most of this site is around the filtering and blocking of various websites especially UK television ones like BBC iPlayer.
 Much of this activity is commercial usually linked to the complexity of broadcasting rights across the internet.
 These seem to be stuck in a bygone age, where you have to buy individual rights to broadcast content in each specific country.
 This obviously makes allowing a film or a show to be broadcast worldwide very complicated and expensive.
 Worldwide broadcasting rights are generally only found where a site owns sole rights to a piece of content.

 There is a much more sinister level of censorship though, which we are seeing currently in Russia and other totalitarian regimes.
-Basically here the state seeks control of all information to their citizens and blocks differing or critical opinions.
+Basically here the state seeks control of all information to their citizens and blocks them viewing differing or critical opinions from any other source.

 So What Can Be Done ?